microsoft/vscode-docs/docs/getstarted/userinterface.md

 - New editors will not open in a locked group unless explicitly moved there.
 - If an editor skips a locked group, the new editor will either open in the most recently used unlocked group or create a new group to the side of the locked one.

 If you have more than one editor group opened, you can lock it manually from the "..." overflow menu or using the **View: Toggle Editor Group Lock** or **View: Lock Editor Lock** commands.

+You can also lock empty groups for a more stable editor layout.
+With setting `workbench.editor.closeEmptyGroups` you can control whether an empty group is closed when the last tab in a group is closed.
+When disabled, empty groups will remain part of the grid.

 <!-- Required?
 Lock group option in overflow menu https://code.visualstudio.com/assets/updates/1_60/locked-editor-group.png -->